Introduction

 # Output: 123.45.67.89Part 3: Apache Virtual Host – The Intelligent Traffic Director

-DNS has provided the IP address – now Apache receives the HTTP request.
-Its task is to route requests for hundreds of potential domains to the correct directories.
+DNS has handed over the IP address, and now Apache receives the HTTP request.
+Its job is to route requests for hundreds of potential domains to the right directories.

 Virtual Hosts: One Server, Many Websites

-Imagine Apache as the reception hall of an office building.
-The IP address is the street address.
-The Host header in every HTTP request is like the company name on an envelope.
-Apache checks its configuration and routes the request to the correct 'office' (DocumentRoot).
+Think of Apache as the reception desk of an office building.
+The IP address is the street address, and the Host header in every HTTP request is like the company name on the envelope.
+Apache checks its configuration and sends the request to the right 'office' (DocumentRoot).

 Apache request routing via Host header